 Smiles are a universal language.
 A smile is probably one of the most important tools that you can use to break language barriers and warm up to locals.
 We’ve encountered several instances that were tricky but were instantly solved by smiling and adopting a friendly attitude.

 9. Being able to travel is a privilege.

-My Singaporean passport allows me to travel almost anywhere I want, and in certain places (such as Zambia and Papua New Guinea), without the need for expensive visas due to good relations between Singapore and many countries.
-Many people from impoverished countries often need to jump through loops to simply get a tourist visa to enter Europe or America, while others simply don’t have the luxury to buy an air ticket.
+My Singaporean passport allows me to travel almost anywhere I want, and in certain places (such as Zambia and Papua New Guinea), without the need for expensive visas due to good relations between Singapore and other countries.
+Many people from impoverished countries often need to jump through hoops to simply get a tourist visa to enter Europe or America, while others simply don’t have the luxury to buy an air ticket.
 This freedom is something that I used to take for granted.

 10. At the same time, traveling doesn’t have to be expensive.

 Of course if you insist on staying at five-star resorts, travel can be expensive.
 But it is possible to travel around many parts of the world on just $10-40 per day (including accommodation, food and sightseeing).
 In many cheap travel destinations like India and Peru, you can easily find a comfortable private room for less than US$20 per night.
 In addition to traveling with a budget, you can even make money while traveling by doing odd jobs like working at a hostel or teaching English.

 Packing my life into a 65L backpack made me realize that I don’t need much to survive and that all the possessions I used to have home are simply superficial and not necessary.
 These days, I don’t buy as many things as I used to and I think hard whenever I make a purchase.
 I don’t own a car or pay a mortgage.
 The most expensive thing I have is my laptop (can’t ditch that – my livelihood depends on it).